tlwr/www.tobys.cloud/sites/www.toby.codes/posts/Auditing-an-engineering-organisation.md

 of doing so, it can be prudent to attempt to pre-emptively de-risk this assumption with some analysis.

-An engineering audit can provide clarify such an assumption by identifying:
+An engineering audit can clarify such an assumption by identifying:

 * how good/bad the situation is within an engineering organisation or a product team
 * how much work has to be done to alleviate a bad situation